Drupal Association members fund grants that make connections all over the world.

 Current 7.x branch possesses the following features:

-Module integrates with the current release of Redirect module, allowing you to set up SEO friendly HTTP redirects from branch terms to the trunk term.
+- Integration with Redirect: you can set up SEO friendly redirects from branch terms to the trunk term so you do not waste your search ranking

 Term merge permits an administrator to merge one Taxonomy Term into another.
 All nodes tagged with the old Term are updated to point to the new Term, and the old Term is added as a synonym of the new one.